 Tutoring business plan for your own tutoring company

 Are you thinking about opening a tutoring business?
 Well, if you love to interact with people and have the passion as well as the skill of transferring knowledge then it is definitely the best profession for you.
-Tutoring may seem like a simple service business where you just have to share your knowledge with a group of individuals in return for a fee but, in order to excel in this business, you must love to teach otherwise you will find it a difficult and stressful task.
+Tutoring may seem like a simple service business where you just have to share your knowledge with a group of individuals in return for a fee but, in order to excel in this tutoring business plan, you must love to teach otherwise you will find it a difficult and stressful task.

 The biggest benefit of starting your own tutoring business is that this business can be started on any scale.
 You can even start it from a small rented house business or your home with a little to no investment.
-In such cases, all you possess is the sound knowledge of what you will be teaching to your students.
+In such cases, all you possess is sound knowledge of what you will be teaching to your students.
 On the other hand, if you want to start a proper tutoring center where students with different age groups and educational backgrounds will be helped with their education, you will first have to prepare a comprehensive tutoring business plan.
-The business plan will not only establish the basis of your company’s future operations and decisions but will also help you with startup.
-So, if you are wondering how to write an effective tutoring business plan, here we are providing you the business plan of a startup named ‘Katie’s Tutoring Service’.
+The tutoring business plan will not only establish the basis of your company’s future operations and decisions but will also help you with startup.
+So, if you are wondering how to write an effective tutoring business plan, here we are providing you the tutoring business plan of a startup named ‘Katie’s Tutoring Service’.

 2.1 The Business